-Boards with vacancies Queensland (Qld) Board of the Nursing and Midwifery Board of Australia South Australian (SA) Board of the Nursing and Midwifery Board of Australia Locations Qld - Board meetings held in Brisbane SA - Board meetings held in Adelaide Committee membership Role may include membership of: Notifications committee, Registration committee and Immediate action committee Members may be appointed to a national committee.
-Community member (CM) and Health Practitioner member (HP) vacancies advertised Qld - 1 CM and 2 HP SA - 2 CM and 3 HP Time commitment The time commitment required will vary but is expected to be at least one day per month, in addition to any travel time to and from the meetings.
+Boards with vacancies Queensland (Qld) Board of the Medical Board of Australia Victorian (Vic) Board of the Medical Board of Australia Locations Qld - Board meetings held in Brisbane Vic - Board meetings held in Melbourne Committee membership Role may include membership of: Notifications committee(s), Registration committee(s) and Immediate action committee Members will be appointed to at least one national committee.
+Community member (CM) and Health Practitioner member (HP) vacancies advertised Qld - 1 CM and 2 HP Vic - 1 HP Time commitment The time commitment required will vary between jurisdictions, but it can be at least one to two days per month, in addition to any travel time to and from the meetings.
 Term of appointment Appointments are for up to three years, with eligibility for reappointment.
 The length of term is determined by the Minister for Health in the state or territory.
 Remuneration Full day sitting fee: Chair- \$824; Member - \$674 Half day sitting fee:Chair - \$412; Member - \$337 Expenses Board members are entitled to reimbursement of any reasonable out-of-pocket expenses incurred during the course of undertaking board business.